 You can write scripts that Jenkins uses to spin fresh environments, apply the customer-specific configuration, deploy the application and run entire test suites.

-That’s a very powerful way to ensure the quality, consistency, and reliability of software quality.
+That’s a powerful way to ensure software quality, consistency and reliability.

 7. QA and Operational Excellence